I’m going to preface today’s blog post. The way I preface most conversations that I have with clients about the various

 Of course if you’re a Vegetarian and you’re OK with having some or a combination of animal by-products in your food still.
 Then you have slightly more potent food protein options available to you in the form of eggs and dairy.

 We’ll discuss more about this below, but the bottom line is that protein intake is super important for health and recovery purposes.
 If you exercise – and you should be, you're here right? – then your protein requirements go up.

 The smaller molecules called Amino Acids, that make up proteins.
 At any given time, are contributing to pretty much every process in your body.
 They are particularly involved in tissue synthesis (tissue building/ remodelling).

 This is why simplistically, they are frequently referred to as the building blocks of the body.
 Or the glue that holds everything together.

 One serving of a lean protein is approximately the size of your palm, and about the thickness of a deck of cards to maybe an inch.

 I generally advise that women should go for one of these servings per meal and men should go for two.
-But like I said this could depend on your meal frequency, your objectives and your exercise requirements.
+But like I said this depends on your meal frequency, your objectives and your exercise requirements.

 So for example, if you’re a 125 pound female with 25% body fat, you should probably eat at least 65 grams of complete protein ([125 x .75] x 0.7 = 65.6 roughly).

 Which is about three palm-sized servings of protein each day, or one with every meal for three meals.